 TMC: Maintenance – what are the best ways to keep your Masterbuilt electric smoker working at tip top shape, from cleaning to storage?

 Masterbuilt: Make sure to clean the unit after each use.
-Also, it is important to store the unit in a dry area or use a cover to protect.
+Also, it is important to store the unit in a dry area or use a electric smoker cover to protect your unit.

 Disclosure: Masterbuilt sent me the electric smoker to review.
 I purchased the wood pellets, food, and smoker cover.
 All opinions are my own or my husband’s.